M-Caspar/Galaxia/README.md

 Instalation
 ===========
 This has only been tested on linux machines.
 While the program should likely also work under MacOS and Windows, please don't get mad at us if it doesn't.
+But you will have to change the method of video encoding and Gnuplot has to be globally available.
 First, open a terminal, *cd* to the Galaxia dir and use *cmake CMakeList.txt* to generate the makefile.
 Then use *make* to compile Galaxia.
 Additionaly, *doxygen Doxyfile* will provide excellent HTML and LaTeX documentation.